Charleston Longshoreman Lawyer Near Me

-STEP ONE: Seek medical treatment.
+Step 1: Seek medical treatment.

 If you have sustained accident injuries, getting proper medical care is top priority.
 Even if you do not think your injury is serious, be sure to visit your doctor as soon as possible.
 Keep in mind that a seemingly minor injury can become serious over time if left untreated.
 Plus, this record will be important if you choose to pursue a personal injury claim.

-STEP TWO: Document the accident scene.
+Step 2: Document the accident scene.

 If you can, take pictures of the boat and/or work area where your accident occurred.
 Ask a co-worker or witness to snap some photos if you are unable – including the vessel/equipment that caused the injury and the surroundings.
 Even if you do not plan to take legal action, it is best to be prepared.

-STEP THREE: Contact a local maritime lawyer.
+Step 3: Contact a local maritime lawyer.

 Get in touch with an experienced maritime or longshoremen lawyer immediately.
 If you are unsure whether or not you have a valid claim, our team can provide trusted legal advice.
 And your initial consultation is completely free!
 If you decide to move forward, we will help you take the next steps toward compensation.